How much is your mortgage costing you?

 And do you know why it matters so much?

 The biggest purchase that most people make is a house, but many don’t do enough research into how much it is going to cost – looking only the monthly cost and not the whole cost (over the term of the mortgage).
 Research by the HomeOwners Alliance shows more than 25% of homeowners don’t know the interest rate on their mortgage, while online mortgage broker, Habito, found that only 39% of buyers and homeowners claim to fully understand their mortgage.

-According to the Money Charity’s statistics, the average outstanding mortgage in the UK in November 2017 was £122,554, with the average house price being £226,000.
+According to the Money Charity’s statistics, the average outstanding mortgage in the UK in early 2018 was around £123,000, with the average house price being £226,000.
 By putting these figures into a mortgage calculator, we can see that the difference in the monthly costs of this mortgage could be £501.

 You could pay £460 per month or you could pay £961, depending on the deal you choose.
 For buying the same house, at the same price and paying it over the same period.
 Which monthly figure do you prefer?

 While mortgage calculators often offer a simplistic x5 earnings multiple of how much you can borrow, it is clear that there is a huge difference in how much you can pay monthly depending on what deal you get.
 Your chances of getting a mortgage is also dependent on your personal circumstances – including any debt or other loans outstanding, your income and your future plans – which is another reason why online calculators often do not offer a realistic view of what you could actually be approved for.
 However, there are over 20,000 mortgages from over 90 lenders on offer in the UK at any one time – meaning the chances of finding the best mortgage for your needs is a bit like finding a needle in a haystack – unless you get help.

 Not only is it vital that you work out how much your mortgage is costing you to see if you could be in line to make huge savings, but there is no better time than now!

 Will mortgage rates go up?